AdamISZ/3roundmusig4fun/README.md

 Latest release or master should both be fine; we are only actually using `jmbitcoin` here.

-If it isn't, you'll want to read that project's `README.md` for more, and then possibly the `docs/INSTALL.md`.
+If it isn't that simple, you'll want to read that project's `README.md` for more, and then possibly the `docs/INSTALL.md`.

+Note that this project uses Joinmarket's function of starting an onion service (as used for yieldgenerators), so you probably want to read [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/tor.md#configuring-tor-to-setup-an-onion-service).

+If the install is complete and you have `(jmvenv)` on your CLI prompt, you only need to do one more thing before starting:

 ### python-bitcointx taproot support